coffee2code/blog-time/readme.txt

 = How do I customize the format of the time string? =

+Under the site's general admin settings -- at Settings -> General -- you'll find a "Blog Time Format" setting that accepts any valid PHP time format token.
+See https://www.php.net/manual/en/datetime.format.php for more information regarding valid time format tokens.

-The widget and template tag allow you specify a time format directly.
+The widget and template tag also allow you to specify a time format directly.

 The default value for the time format, and the one used by the display of the blog time in the static admin widget, can be overridden by hooking the ``c2c_blog_time_format`` filter and returning the desired time format.
-See https://www.php.net/manual/en/datetime.format.php for more information regarding the time format.
+This takes precedence over the setting's value.

 = Why is the time not changing in the sidebar widget? =